JetBrains/Qodana/topics/configuration-reference.md

     <code>QODANA_TOKEN</code> to view analysis reports in %cloud%.</note>

 ### YAML configuration

+<link-summary>Learn how to configure Qodana via a YAML-formatted file suitable for lengthy command and settings like inspection configuration or boostrap.</link-summary>

 <note>
 The configuration saved in the <code>qodana.yaml</code> file affects only %product% linters and does not impact other